Best Mechanical Keyboards: How to Choose

 Mechanical keyboard switches

+Probably should have led with this section, honestly.
 Compact keyboards appeal to those prioritizing desk space and mouse proximity.
 Full-size remains practical for number-heavy work like data entry or accounting.
+Know your actual needs.

 Features to Consider

 Hot-swappable sockets allow changing switches without soldering, enabling experimentation and customization.
 Programmable firmware lets you remap keys and create custom functions.
-RGB lighting adds aesthetic customization that some consider essential and others disable immediately.
+RGB lighting adds aesthetic customization that some consider essential and others disable immediately—I’m in the latter camp.

 Wireless options have improved significantly, with Bluetooth and 2.4GHz connections offering low enough latency for gaming.
 Battery life varies substantially between models.